 But how much is a bitcoin really worth?

-This low s2f ratio, combined with the knowledge of a capped Bitcoin supply helps to understand that bitcoin is scarce and has an inherent value.
-But it doesn’t answer the question, how much a bitcoin will eventually be worth in US$.
+This low s2f ratio, combined with the knowledge of a capped bitcoin supply, helps to understand that bitcoin is scarce and has an inherent value.
+But it doesn’t answer the question how much a bitcoin will eventually be worth in US dollars.

 As the bitcoin s2f ratio decreased with each halving, the market capitalization of bitcoin increased to an asset with a similar s2f ratio (very high correlation in the past), after which each phase is named.
-Currently, bitcoin has a similar s2f ratio as gold (year 2020-2024), wherefore a similar market capitalization as gold can be expected, so the predication.
+Currently, bitcoin has a similar s2f ratio as gold (years 2020-2024), therefore a similar market capitalization as gold can be expected, so the predication.

-Furthermore, on a 2019 call Raoul Pal and PlanB discussed the idea that the stock to flow model can be applied to multiple different asset classes.
-The discussion ultimately led to the creation of the Stock to Flow Cross Asset Model.
+Furthermore, on a 2019 call, Real Vision’s Raoul Pal and PlanB discussed the idea that the stock-to-flow model can be applied to multiple different asset classes.
+The discussion ultimately led to the creation of the Stock-to-Flow Cross-Asset Model.